spacebeam/research/site/content/systems.md

 3. When a difference between performance and standard is noted, two courses of action are likely to be taking by a decision maker.

 ### A
-Undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new program
+Undertake corrective action which will bring performance back into line with standards perhaps by selecting or developing a new process

 ### B
 Direct information about this difference to a goal setter for the establishment of new goals or the redefinition of old ones.

-### self-regulation
+### self-regulation of semi-autonomous machines
 When these elements exists, there is control through self-regulation of whatever entity contains them.

 The elements, however, may be allocated in a number of ways within the entity.